 Patient Support service offerings for a product obtained through a Specialty Pharmacy may need to include the following:

-Specialty Pharmacy coordination – determining mandated specialty pharmacies, white-bagging coordination (as needed), reimbursement support, and working with the specialty pharmacy to ensure they receive the prescription and can ultimately fulfill product, partnering to remove barriers to access along the way
+Specialty Pharmacy coordination – determining mandated specialty pharmacies, white-bagging coordination (as needed), reimbursement support, and working with the specialty pharmacy to ensure they receive the prescription and can ultimately fulfill the product, partnering to remove barriers to access along the way

 Quick Start and/or Bridge programs – programs that are geared toward helping a patient initiate and stay on medication expeditiously while working to obtain coverage through the patient’s insurer on the back end